uadmin/uadmin/docs/_build/html/_sources/tutorial/part2.rst.txt

 |

 As you can see, the password field is not shown in the output.
 Why?
-If you go back to the friends model, the password field has the tag name "list_exclude".
+If you go back to the Friend model, the password field has the tag name "list_exclude".
 It means it will hide the field or column name in the model structure.

-In the example below we linked the Friends model into TODO model, now the TODO model will return its data as a field in the Friends model.
+In the example below we linked the Friend model into TODO model, now the TODO model will return its data as a field in the Friend model.

 .. code-block:: go